earthai-tech/pycsamt/project_description.md

   "n_epochs": 100,
   "build": true
 }
 ```
-Now, with `modelconfig.json` we can now build our stratigraphic model via a few step of command below:
+Thus, with `modelconfig.json` we can now build our stratigraphic model via a few step of command below:
 ```
 $ nm -c modelconfig.json --show
 ```
 To see the error between the stratigraphic model (model predicted) and the forward modeling (occam2d model), we merly need to add `--misfit` as an argument to the previous command.
 Finally to fetch from each station the predicted log (for instance the station `S10`), we just need to run the command:
 ```
 $ pseudostratigraphic --station=S10 --zoom=25%
 ```
 where the `zoom` parameter indicates the most interesting part of the log.
 For instance `zoom=25%` shows the first 1/4 of investigation depth (DOI)
 i.e. if `DOI=1000m`, only the `250 m` should be displayed.